Dakkers/Dakkers.github.io/_posts/2020-11-15-arranging-contemporary-styles-course-review.md

 ---
 layout: post
-title:  "Course Review: Berklee Online - Arranging: Contemporary Styles"
+title:  "Course Review of “Berklee Online - Arranging: Contemporary Styles”"
 date:   2020-11-15 12:00:00
 categories: music course review online
 comments: true
 ---

-# Course Review: Berklee Online “Arranging: Contemporary Styles”

 Hi!
 I’m going to give a brief review of my experience with Berklee Online’s “Arranging: Contemporary Styles” course.
 I took this course online during the Summer 2020 semester (July - September), and it was taught by Dan Moretti.
 The course was one of those that come on sale every 3 months, discounted by $300 USD, which ends up coming to the “low" price of $1,700 CAD (non-credit).